 10. If you want to use the PlatformForgottenUsername or PlatformResetPassword trees, configure outbound email.

-After you have installed the Platform UI, you can configure email through the UI at http://openidm.example.com:8080/admin $^{\square}$.
+After you have installed the Platform UI, you can configure email through the UI at http://openidm.example.com:8080/admin^[].

 IDM is now configured for this deployment.
-Move on to setting up the Platform UIs.